JPSC-PDRC-KEIO/jpscdocs_en/married/daily_life.rst

    * - 4.
 For housekeeping and child care
      - _____ hours and ______ 0 minutes
      - _____ hours and ______ 0 minutes
    * - 5.
-For hobby, leisure, social interaction, etc
+For hobby, leisure, social interaction, etc.
      - _____ hours and ______ 0 minutes
      - _____ hours and ______ 0 minutes
    * - 6.
 For other activities such as sleeping, meals, taking a bath, etc.
      - _____ hours and ______ 0 minutes
      - _____ hours and ______ 0 minutes